Allocation—The process of determining how organs are distributed.

 - Each day, an average of 79 people receive organ transplants.
 However, an average of 18 people die each day waiting for transplants that can't take place because of the shortage of donated organs.

 - People of every age give and receive organ donations.
-In 2012, 28,051 people received organ transplants.
-Here’s the number of recipients by age group:
+In 2013, 28,953 people received organ transplants.
+Below is the number of recipients by age group followed by the number who received organs from deceased and living donors:

-- As of May 4, 2009, the percentage of recipients who were still living 5-years after their transplant is noted below for kidney, heart, liver, and lung.
+- As of December 4, 2012, the percentage of recipients who were still living 5-years after their transplant is noted below for kidney, heart, liver, and lung.
+For more information, click here.

-- As of May 2013, the national waiting list was made up of 44% Caucasian, 30% African American, 18% Hispanic/Latino, and 7% Asian, and Native Hawaiian and other Pacific Islander.
+- As of June 2014, the national waiting list was 43% Caucasian, 30% African American, 19% Hispanic/Latino, and 8.6% Asian, and Native Hawaiian and other Pacific Islander.

 - In 2010, (the most recent data) there were almost 2.5 million deaths in the U.S. Imagine if every one of those persons had donated.